-(Change Date And Time Settings)
+(Quick Edit Screen – Change Date And Time Settings)

-Click Update to save your changes …
+Remember to click Update to save your post settings …

-(Click ‘Update’ to save your post settings)
+(Click the ‘Update’ button to save your changes)

 Your saved post will now show as being “Scheduled” in your Posts screen …

-Scheduling Posts In WordPress When Adding Or Editing Posts
+Scheduling Posts In WordPress When Adding / Editing Posts

-If you are creating a new post, you can schedule your post to publish at a later date, by clicking on Publish immediately > Edit…
+If you are creating a new post, you can schedule your post to publish at a future date, by clicking on Publish immediately > Edit…

-(Post publish box – Publish immediately > Edit)
+(Publish box – Publish immediately > Edit)

 Change the date (and time if you want) of your post and click the OK button …

-(Click ‘OK’ to set your new date settings)
+(Click ’Schedule’ to save your post settings)

-Click the Schedule button to save your republishing settings …
+Click on the Schedule button to save your republishing settings …

-(Post Publish Box – Schedule)
+(Publish Box – Schedule)

-(Table of Posts – Date column)
+(Posts table – Date column)

-You can see which scheduled posts are queued for publishing in your WordPress dashboard’s ‘Activity’ panel …
+You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …

-(WP Dashboard – Activity screen)
+(Dashboard – Activity screen)

-We’ll show you now how to republish existing posts.
+Now, let’s learn how to republish posts.

-Useful Tip: The above method also works for editing WP pages.
+Useful Tip: The above method also works for editing WordPress pages.

-Republishing A WordPress Post
+Republishing A WP Post

 Edit Post Date And Time

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
-If you need your post to be redistributed to your email subscribers, use the option below.
+If you need the post to be redistributed to your email subscribers, use the option below.

 Edit Post Status

-You can republish your post by changing the status of your post to Draft, clicking Update, and then clicking Publish again …
+You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …

-(Republishing your post)
+(Republish your post)

 (Publish section – Edit)

-Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …
+Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click on OK …

 Click Publish …